 However, there is no way to verify age and authorities are concerned predators could create profiles using a fake age to interact with kids.

-An app called Dumbsmash which is a video messaging app where people can upload themselves singing over famous songs and then choose to share via whatsapp, facebook, instagram or via a text message.
+An app called Dubsmash which is a video messaging app where people can upload themselves singing over famous songs and then choose to share via whatsapp, facebook, instagram or via a text message.
 It is not intended for children under 18 and you must be 18 or 13 years or older with parents permission to use it.
-There is also a questions and answers site about the app which talks about Dumbsmash 2.
-Dumbsmash 2 has nothing to do with the Dumbsmash app as it is a malware app that hides itself on phones and then pushes users to porn sites.
+There is also a questions and answers site about the app which talks about Dubsmash 2.
+Dubsmash 2 has nothing to do with the Dubsmash app as it is a malware app that hides itself on phones and then pushes users to porn sites.
 As soon as it is set up, the icon deletes itself and runs it in the background without the users knowledge.

 Blue Whale online game - We have been made aware of an Online game called ‘Blue Whale’.
 We would like to inform parents that this game is not suitable for children.
 This game includes dangerous tasks that need to be completed.